kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

 nginx-96b9d695-vnkmv   1/1     Running   0          7s
 ```

-Notice on the output from step 3 that the Pod names and the age have changed.
+Notice on the output from step 3 that the Pod names and age have changed.
 The Deployment automatically recreated the Pods when they were all deleted.

 ### Scaling